If you want to use this site please update your browser!

 Winchester Hanging Bowl

-The hanging bowl appears to have been designed so that it could be filled with clear liquid so that the inner basal circle would be visible during use.
-The presence of hooks for hanging suggests that it was stored suspended from the rafters, so that the circle on the underside was visible.
-In the Christian context, we can assume that the clear liquid is holy water, and such a bowl is part of the "church utensils".
-One can also imagine an ostentatious display of the treasures and their use at secular feasts in the Anglo-Saxon hall.
+The design of the hanging bowl appears to have been intentionally created to allow it to be filled with clear liquid so that the inner basal circle would be visible when in use.
+The presence of hooks for hanging suggests that it was likely suspended from the rafters, ensuring that the circle on the underside remained visible.
+In a Christian context, it can be assumed that the clear liquid held within the bowl was holy water, making it part of the "church utensils."
+Alternatively, one can imagine that this bowl was used as a display piece, showcasing treasures and their use during secular feasts in the Anglo-Saxon hall.

 UP